 Mia Perry is an educational researcher, facilitator and activist.
 Working across disciplines, geographies, sectors and cultures, Mia specialises in literacies and learning, arts and cultural production, and methodologies of research and teaching.
 Mia’s current work connects community and international development with sustainability; she co-directs the Sustainable Futures in Africa network.
 She is committed to ensuring that the University of Glasgow utilises its diverse resources and influence to be a positive influence on our collective response to the climate crisis.

 Stewart Miller is Sustainability Manager for the University of Glasgow, based within Property and Development Management.
 He works with a variety of colleagues from across University Services and beyond to develop strategy and policy relating to carbon management, waste management, biodiversity, travel and transport, construction, sustainable food, sustainable procurement, and climate change adaptation.
 He supported the Sustainability Working Group to develop the latest climate change strategy, Glasgow Green, for the University, works closely with our student GUEST team, and sits on the University’s Community Engagement Group.

-Neil Metcalfe is based in the Institute of Biodiversity, Animal Health & Comparative Medicine in MVLS.
+Neil Metcalfe is based in the School of Biodiversity, One Health & Veterinary Medicine in MVLS.
 His research focusses on the ecology, physiology and behaviour of vertebrate animals, principally fish and birds; a major interest is in the factors influencing variation in the performance of wild salmon.
-He is a member of his Institute’s Sustainability Steering Group, which aims to promote sustainability within his part of the University.
-He is also on the Scientific Advisory Committee of Scottish Natural Heritage and on the Board of the Clyde River Foundation; he’s also a keen gardener and birdwatcher, and does bat, butterfly and bird surveys in his local patch.
+He is on the Scientific Advisory Committee of NatureScot and on the Board of the Clyde River Foundation; he’s also a keen gardener and birdwatcher, and does bat, butterfly and bird surveys in his local patch.